ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The Token Transfer Request MAY additionally contain the following parameters, which, if included, MUST have the corresponding values defined below (OPT2):

-   - 'ecdh_info' defined in {{ecdh-info}} of this document, with value the CBOR simple value `null` (0xf6) to request information about the ECDH algorithm, the ECDH algorithm parameters, the ECDH key parameters and the exact format of authentication credentials used in the groups that the Client has been authorized to join.
+   - 'ecdh_info' defined in {{ecdh-info}} of this document, with value the CBOR simple value `null` (0xf6) to request information about the ECDH algorithm, the ECDH algorithm parameters, the ECDH key parameters, and the exact format of authentication credentials used in the groups that the Client has been authorized to join.
 This is relevant in case the joining node supports the pairwise mode of Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.

    - 'kdc_dh_creds' defined in {{gm-dh-info}} of this document, with value the CBOR simple value `null` (0xf6) to request the Diffie-Hellman authentication credentials of the Group Manager for the groups that the Client has been authorized to join.
 That is, each of such authentication credentials includes a Diffie-Hellman public key of the Group Manager.
 This is relevant in case the joining node supports the pairwise mode of Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.